homeservicewhiz/homeservicewhiz/src/pages/about.md

       - title: Arrival
         subtitle: >-
-          Our partner professional arrives at your location with all the tools and equipments required for the job
+          Our partner professional arrives at your location with all the tools and equipments required for the job.
+Our
         content: >-
           ## Lorem ipsum